| # | Brand + Model | Carafe | Cups | SCA | |

 - 14-cup capacity

-- Adjustable keep-warm temp
+- Adjustable keep-warm temperature

 - 40,000+ verified reviews